top of page

 The Victoria & Albert Museum, London

-THE CERAMIC STAIRCASE CEILING - This project, undertaken on behalf of Crick Smith UoL, involved undertaking 'Phase 1' of the treatment plan to the painted ceiling of the ceramic staircase.
+This project, undertaken on behalf of Crick Smith UoL, involved undertaking 'Phase 1' of the treatment plan to the painted ceiling of the ceramic staircase.
 In preparation for upcoming building works, the friable and detaching paintwork required consolidation to prevent further loss.

-Consolidation and re-attachment was carried out using a solvent carried epoxy resin injected behind flaking areas of the painted surface, individual sections were then laid flat and re-adhered to the substrate with the aid of a heated spatula.
+Consolidation and re-attachment were carried out using a solvent-carried epoxy resin injected behind flaking areas of the painted surface, individual sections were then laid flat and re-adhered to the substrate with the aid of a heated spatula.
 Areas of loss were 'toned in' with surrounding original paintwork using an acrylic wash in preparation for the next phase of the project.
 Phase 2, which will include the full-scale cleaning, filling and retouching of the ceiling, will hopefully be carried out in the next few years.

 Ceiling before and after cleaning, consolidation and toning of loss areas